 - Managers who want to further develop their leadership skills and abilities

 The quality of good mentorship comes from the mentor not considering themselves to be better than the other person.
-Mentoring is about personal guidance, help, and support.
+Mentorship is about personal guidance, help, and support.
 The foundation has to be equality, allowing mentees to feel heard.
 They need to be able to see the mentor as someone they can trust, bounce ideas off, and go to for advice.

 In addition to being motivated to guide others, mentors should also be open to help employees in a professional sense.
 That requires patience and the ability to inspire others to believe in themselves.
 A competent mentor will have to strike the right balance between guiding, advising, and supporting the other person.
 Their role is to give the other person new insights and help set and achieve personal goals.
 Mentors also focus on the process of acknowledging own behaviour and actions by the mentee.